St. Patrick: How Love Changed The World – by Daniel W. Sheridan (Twitter: @DanielWSheridan) #Irish #SaintPatricksDay #History #LoveWins

-Patrick said that “he went where no man had gone before.”
+Patrick said that he went where no man had gone before.
 That expression, which is still in use today, we probably got from St. Patrick.
-In our hero’s day it was extremely dangerous to head-out to parts unknown, so most didn’t try.
-But these fears didn’t stop Patrick; he was driven to fulfill his mission regardless of the cost.
+In his day heading out to parts unknown was extremely hazardous, and only a few tried.
+Patrick, despite the dangers, was driven to fulfill his mission.

 Patrick left behind writings, known for expressions of great humility, called “Confessions.”
 Here are sample excerpts:

 “My name is Patrick.
 I am a sinner, a simple country person, and the least of all believers.
 I am looked down upon by many.
 My father was Calpornius.
 He was a deacon; his father was Potitus, a priest, who lived at Bannavem Taburniae.
 His home was near there, and that is where I was taken prisoner.
 I was about sixteen at the time… I was taken into captivity in Ireland…It was there that the Lord opened up my awareness of my lack of faith.
 Even though it came about late, I recognized my failings.
 So I turned with all my heart to the Lord my God…Although I am imperfect in many ways, I want my brothers and relations to know what I’m really like, so that they can see what it is that inspires my life…”